mihhail-lapushkin/grunt-css-url-embed/README.md

 ## Release History
  * **1.0.0** / 2014-07-23
-   * Added an option to fail the build if the URL is missing.
+   * The build will now fail if the file referenced by the URL is missing.
+Set `failOnMissingUrl` to `false` to disable this.
    * Replaced excluding by file extension with excluding through a comment in the CSS file.
  * **0.1.4** / 2014-05-14
    * Added an option to exclude certain file extensions.